Chinese name: Taiwan

 Han family names in Taiwan are similar to those in southeast China, as most families trace their origins to places such as Fujian and Guangdong.
 Indigenous Taiwanese have also been forced to adopt Chinese names as part of enforced Sinicization.
 The popularity distribution of family names in Taiwan as a whole differs somewhat from the distribution of names among all Han Chinese, with the family name Chen being particularly more common (about 11% in Taiwan, compared to about 3% in China).
 Local variations also exist.

-Given names that consist of one character are much less common in Taiwan than on the mainland.
+Given names that consist of one character are much less common in Taiwan than in China.

 A traditional practice, now largely supplanted, was choosing deliberately unpleasant given names to ward off bad omens and evil spirits.
 For example, a boy facing a serious illness might be renamed Ti-sái (lit.
 "Pig Shit") to indicate to the evil spirits that he was not worth their trouble.
 Similarly, a girl from a poor family might have the name Bóng-chī (lit.
 "No Takers").

 Nicknames (gín-á-miâ, "child names") are common and generally adopt the Southern Chinese practice of affixing the prefix "A-" to the last syllable of a person's name.
 Although these names are rarely used in formal contexts, there are a few public figures who are well known by their nicknames, including former president A-bian and the singer A-mei.